loganoz/horses3d/utils/ParaView/README.md

 The `pvbatch` script [pv_slice_mpi.py](./pv_slice_mpi.py) extracts a set of 2D slices from an input 3D solution file according to the specified positional arguments (plane origin coordinates, normal vector, output fields...), having previously computed some additional fields if requested by the user.
 In this particular case, the script will compute the Lamb vector and its divergence if either `Lamb` or `divLamb` are specified as output fields.
 The auxiliary vorticity field `omega` will also be computed unless already present in the input 3D solution file (and specified via script flag).
 The resulting 2D slices are writen to files in ASCII *.csv format for easy postprocessing.

-To print script `help` with a brief description of usage and arguments definition, use
+To print script `help` with a brief description of use and arguments definition, use

 ```
 <path_to_pvbatch_mpi> pv_slice_mpi.py -h